Zozobra's Insider Travel Tips

-While Santa Fe has its own airport, most visitors fly in the Albuquerque Sunport, approximately 60 miles south.
+Santa Fe has its own airport, welcoming a daily non-stops from Dallas, Denver and Phoenix!
+Many visitors fly in the Albuquerque Sunport, approximately 60 miles south.
 Every major car-rental company has a desk at the airport, and the drive up to Santa Fe is a straightforward trip north on Interstate 25.
 Those with extra time should consider taking NM State Highway 14, the Turquoise Trail at least one way for a fun scenic detour through the New Mexico landscape.
 There are plenty of additional transportation options.
 The New Mexico Railrunner Express runs between Albuquerque and Santa Fe, and a shuttle bus runs from the Sunport to the Albuquerque train station.
 Once in Santa Fe, it's easy to catch a ride downtown on the Santa Fe Pick-up vehicles waiting at the Railyard.

 New Mexico is a car-loving culture, and the City of Santa Fe has easy-access parking lots all over downtown.
-During the Burning of Zozobra, parking in city lots is a flat $5 for the night.
 City bus service covers all areas of town.
-One cab company, Capital Cab, serves the whole city, and Uber drivers are available lickety-split for anyone who has the app.
+Uber and Lyft drivers are available lickety-split for anyone who has the app.

 Staying Overnight in Santa Fe

-Staying overnight for the 92nd Burning of Zozobra on the Friday before Labor Day, September 2, 2016, means you're staying over the last big holiday of summer.
-No worries, though, since the travel experts at Santa Fe Selection have already created the best Zozobra deals around at select lodging properties with special Zozobra packages that include event tickets and extra treats.
+Staying overnight for the 97th Burning of Zozobra on the Friday before Labor Day, September 3, 2021, means you're staying over the last big holiday of summer.
+We recommend getting your hotel reservations early, so you can enjoy a long weekend in Santa Fe with the best rates.

 Dining City-Different Style